t0nik/RankScript/README.md

 Register an OAuth application in osu!: https://osu.ppy.sh/docs/index.html#authentication

 Change #TODO sections in .py file.
+Run the script.
+It will create a token.json file, remove it if it expires (for me the token expired about a month later).
 Have fun.

 **Script showcase:**